apache/incubator-nemo/_docs/optimization/ir.md

 ### IR structure

-Onyx IR is composed of vertices, which each represent a data-parallel operator that transforms data, and edges between them, which each represents the dependency of data flow between the vertices.
+Coral IR is composed of vertices, which each represent a data-parallel operator that transforms data, and edges between them, which each represents the dependency of data flow between the vertices.
-Onyx IR supports four different types of IR vertices:
+Coral IR supports four different types of IR vertices:

 - **UDF Vertex**: Most commonly used vertex.
 Each UDF vertex contains a transform which determines the actions to take for the given input data.
 A transform can express any kind of data processing operation that high-level languages articulate.
 - **Source Vertex**: This produces data by reading from an arbitrary source like disks and distributed filesystems.